infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/CAS/Planning Stage.md

 -   What is the estimated budget?

 ### Game design document
+-   Prototype. what it will contain
+	-   General map layout, so build that
 -   The idea or concept
 	- Since im gonna make a story based game, the hook or the selling point of my game should be the artstyle, not "Cool game mechanics"
 	- through progression and the choices you make, you become one of "them"